ostadabbas/AI-Human-Co-Labeling-Toolbox-AH-CoLT-/README.md

 AH-CoLT enables accurate groundtruth labeling by incorporating the outcomes of state-of-the-art AI recognizers into a time-efficient human-based review and revise process.

 So far, we have integrated different 2D pose inference models into our toolbox:
 1. **Hourglass**: Single person 16 keypoints human body pose estimation in MPII fasion.
+(This has been terminated.)
 2. **Faster RCNN**: Single person 17 keypoints human body pose estimation in COCO fashion.
 3. **FAN**: Single person 68 facial landmarks estmation based on FAN's face alignment.